Beginner's guide to Multimodal AI Models in 2025. AI processing text, images, audio.

 Each type of input gets converted into numbers the AI can understand:

-• Video: Combination of image sequences and audio
+• Video: A combination of image sequences and audio tracks.

 Step 2: Creating a Shared Understanding Space